notion/chef-prometheus-platform/README.md

 Description
 -----------

-Open-source systems monitoring and alerting toolkit originally built at SoundCloud.
+Prometheus is an Open-source systems monitoring and alerting toolkit originally built at SoundCloud.

-This cookbook is designed to install and configure Prometheus.
+This cookbook is designed to install and configure Prometheus with its Alertmanager and Node exporter.
+Actually, all exporters following the format of Node exporter should be supported.
+Others are out of the scope of this cookbook.

 Requirements
 ------------